Joaquin Buckley: Background

-Buckley was born and grew up in St. Louis, Missouri.
-His father never in the picture, Joaquin and his mother lived in his grandmother's house for the most part of his youth.
-Joaquin's mother passed away due to a heart condition when he was in the sixth grade.
-He started wrestling in Marquette High School, growing interested in mixed martial arts and eventually started training in it after graduating.
+Buckley was born and raised in St. Louis, Missouri.
+Buckley and his mother lived in his grandmother's house for the most part of his youth.
+Buckley's mother died due to a heart condition when he was in the sixth grade.
+He started wrestling at Marquette High School, growing interested in mixed martial arts, and eventually started training in it after graduating.

 Mixed martial arts career

 Early career

 Starting his professional career in 2014, Buckley compiled a 10–2 record fighting for Shamrock FC, Bellator MMA, and Legacy Fighting Alliance.
 During that time, he most notably faced Logan Storley on April 13, 2018, at Bellator 197.
 He lost the fight by unanimous decision.
 After two straight TKO wins in LFA, Buckley was signed to the UFC.

 Ultimate Fighting Championship

-Buckley made his UFC debut against Kevin Holland on August 8, 2020 at UFC Fight Night 174, just one week after picking up a win in LFA.
+Buckley made his UFC debut against Kevin Holland on August 8, 2020, at UFC Fight Night 174, just one week after picking up a win in LFA.
 He lost the fight via technical knockout in round three.

 A middleweight bout between Abu Azaitar and Joaquin Buckley was expected to take place on October 11, 2020, at UFC Fight Night: Moraes vs. Sandhagen.
 However, Azaitar pulled out on September 26 due to undisclosed reasons and was replaced by Impa Kasanganay.
-He won the bout via knockout in two in highlight reel fashion, delivering a jumping spinning back kick after Kasangany had caught one of his kicks, knocking him out cold.
+Buckley won the bout via knockout in the second round in spectacular fashion.
+Kasanganay grabbed his foot after Buckley threw a left body kick.
+Buckley then jumped off the trapped leg and connected a spinning back kick to the head, knocking Kasanganay out cold.
 For this knockout, Buckley not only earned the Performance of the Night bonus, but the video of his knockout win went viral on the internet.
 The UFC tweet with the video was the most-liked (359,000), most-retweeted (143,000), and most-viewed (12.8 million) tweet in UFC history.
 The knockout became the UFC's most-watched Instagram video ever with over 17.8 million views.
 Across three tweets, three Instagram posts, four Facebook posts, and a TikTok video, the Buckley knockout video has generated more than 65 million views and 83 million impressions for the UFC.
 Rapper Kanye West even used the footage of the knockout to promote the release of a new song.

 In a quick return to the Octagon, Buckley faced Jordan Wright at UFC 255 on November 21, 2020.
 He won the fight via knockout in round two.
 This win earned him the Performance of the Night award.

-Buckley faced Alessio Di Chirico on January 16, 2021 at UFC on ABC 1.
+Buckley faced Alessio Di Chirico on January 16, 2021, at UFC on ABC 1.
 He lost the fight in the first round via a head kick knockout.

-Buckley faced Antônio Arroyo on September 18, 2021 at UFC Fight Night: Smith vs. Spann.
+Buckley faced Antônio Arroyo on September 18, 2021, at UFC Fight Night: Smith vs. Spann.
 He won the fight via knockout in round three.
 This win earned him the Performance of the Night award.